 - Through the OeKB export financing procedure (including finance for foreign investments)

-Under the Austrian Trade Statistics Act and Trade Statistics Regulation, companies must submit statistical reports on trade with non-EU states (‘Extrastat returns ’).
+Under the Trade Statistics Act and Trade Statistics Regulation, companies must submit statistical reports on trade with non-EU states (‘Extrastat returns’).

-The following aspects must be taken into account: export declaration; shipping procedure; export invoicing (commercial invoice); dual-use goods and military goods (munitions).
+Account must be taken of the following: export declaration; shipping procedure; export invoicing (commercial invoice); dual-use goods and military goods (munitions).

 The most important international customs documents and their areas of application are as follows: the shipping document set out in the TIR Carnet Convention (includes the EC and most non-EU states), TIR carnet application, customs documents for temporary use, ATA carnet (includes the EC and some non-EU states), certificates of origin (various countries), preference certificates, application for approval to issue preference certificates (customs form 279), information sheet about issuing preference certificates (customs form 280).

 Companies that import goods from non-EU states have to take various details into account such as duty and customs documentation as well as embargoes and restrictions on certain goods as well as the following: customs clearance; import duty; required import documentation; customs preferences; anti-dumping and compensation measures; embargoes, restrictions and measures relating to foreign trade law and trade policy.

 Extrastat returns are based on customs documentation and are submitted as part of the customs procedure.
 Companies are required to submit returns to the customs authorities in order to fulfil their legal obligations.
 Customs authorities forward this return to Statistics Austria.